 While the socialist party promotes "A struggle by trades to obtain immediate improvements in the working conditions - hours, wages, shop rules, etc (reforms) and a wider struggle that aims to conquer political power, state and local administrations, charitable institutions for the purpose of transforming them from tools of oppression into tools capable of expropriating the ruling class (political and administrative electoral competition)" - the anarchists believe that no effective conquest in the economic field is possible so long as the means of production remain the personal property of the capitalists.
 Reforms can appear to be beneficial for a short time.
 The worker who used to work ten hours a day in the past and works now only eight hours, the worker who used to earn three lire a day and now earns four lire, feels that he has gained something until he realizes that the high cost of living - inevitable consequence of the reduction of working time and raise of pay - has re-established the equilibrium to the exclusive advantage of the . . . capitalist.
-But the anarchists believe that to solicit these reforms is not and cannot be a function pertaining either to the proletariat or themselves.
+But the anarchists means a continuous succession of phenomena in which energy manifests itself at each stage of evolution with an ever-growing variety and intensity; the series is called 'progressive' when, at each one of its stages, it reproduces all its previous traits plus a new one that did not exist in the preceding phases, and which becomes, in its turn, the germ of a new plus in the following stages.